ieeah/starbucks-rewards-clone/README.md

 - improving the accuracy of sizes related to the original page
 - cleaning the code and refactoring where it's possible, reducing code repetitions.
 - **fixing the insert-code animation when the input:text get/lose the focus** *(any suggestion about this would really be appreciated)*.
+- Understanding why some media-queries aren't working **as if they don't exist at all.**

 ##### My name is Francesco, I'm from Italy and as you can clearly see, I'm a noob!